ibm-bluemix-mobile-services/bms-samples-cordova-helloauthentication/README.md

 	cordova plugin add ibm-mfp-core

-### Configure the front end in the HelloWorld sample
+### Configure the front end in the HelloAuthentication sample

 1. Navigate to the directory where the project was cloned.
 2. Open <b>index.js</b> located at [your-directory]/www/js/index.js